mylastore/koa-api/README.md

 # koa API
-Koa API has a fleshed-out user login, signup, forgot password, email verification system using JWT, includes example seed data for users, and the following technologies listed below.
+Koa API has a fleshed-out user login, signup, forgot password, email verification, with token refresh system using JWT, includes example seed data for users, and the following technologies listed below.

 ## Technologies
 - Koa 2.13.0